-How shall we define terroir?
+To determine whether terroir whisky exists we must begin by ascertaining the definition of terroir.
 In June 2010, the grandees of the International Organisation of Vine and Wine met in Tbilisi, Georgia, to attempt to pin the celebrated butterfly.
 Their definition of ‘vitivinicultural terroir’ so reeks of committee chloroform that I won’t quote it in full, though you’ll easily find it online.

-It calls terroir ‘a concept’. ‘[D]istinctive characteristics’ for products coming from a particular place (ie aroma and flavour), it says, are provided by an area in which ‘collective knowledge…develops’ concerning the interactions between a physical and biological growing milieu and winegrowing and winemaking practices.
+It defines terroir as ‘a concept’. ‘[D]istinctive characteristics’ for products coming from a particular place (ie aroma and flavour), it says, are provided by an area in which ‘collective knowledge…develops’ concerning the interactions between a physical and biological growing milieu and winegrowing and winemaking practices.

-This is cautious and hesitant.
+This is a cautious and hesitant definition of terroir.
 The experts don’t say that terroir exists; they don’t say that it derives from the physical and biological milieu.
 If the concept is valid, they say, then it holds that the ‘distinctive characteristics’ of a product are based on human activities in a place, combined with the knowledge that develops about those activities and that place.
 Happy with this definition?
 Then it can indeed be applied to the creation of malt whisky.

-I finished the book by leaving the question open.
+I finished the book by leaving the question of whether whisky terroir exists open.
 Now, though, I think it is better to sink the Chablis definition (though this does indeed have some validity for Chablis) of ‘place before work’.
 Much better for the malt-whisky community to concentrate on a different definition of terroir: ‘work before place’.

 Let’s briskly explore the specificities of whisky and wine in turn.
 All that promotional footage of tumbling, peat-stained loch water is irresistible and makes a strong emotional appeal on the viewer, but no whisky scientist thinks that water counts for more than one or two per cent of the final sensorial profile of a dram.
 Why should we doubt them?
 Distilling, after all, is a process of water exclusion.